other-kat/lclo/index.md

    <section id="ABOUT" class="section">
       <h2>ABOUT</h2>
       <article>
-      	<p>WE ARE THE A LONDON COMMUNITY BASED LAPTOP ORCHESTRA, OPEN TO ANYONE WHO'S INTERESTED.
-NO EXPERIENCE REQUEST.
+      	<p>WE ARE A COMMUNITY BASED LAPTOP ORCHESTRA, OPEN TO ANYONE WHO'S INTERESTED.
+NO EXPERIENCE REQUIRED.
 ONLY A LAPTOP.</p>
       	<p><a href="/about/">MORE</a></p>
       </article>
     </section>